spectrocloud/librarium/content/docs/18-knowledgebase/00-how-to/2-palette-sso-with-adfs.md

 ![User SSO Login](palette-sso-with-adfs-images/26-palette_login.png)

-If this is the first time you are login in with SSO, you will be redirected to the Microsoft AD FS login page.
+If this is the first time you are logging in with SSO, you will be redirected to the Microsoft AD FS login page.
 Depending on your organization's SSO settings, this could be a simple login form or require MFA (Multi-Factor Authentication).

 Make sure you log in as a user that is a member of the `SpectroTeam - Admins` group in Active Directory.
 Once authenticated, you will automatically be redirected back to Palette and logged into Palette as that user.